 8 to assign the executive authority, budget within BDT and resources to execute the EWM Action Plan as swiftly as possible;

-9 to develop and disseminate guidelines for the use of ITU-D EWM facilities and capabilities;
+9 to continue to develop and disseminate guidelines for the use of ITU-D EWM facilities and capabilities;

 10 to take action in order to provide appropriate electronic participation or observation facilities (e.g. webcast, audioconference, webconference/document sharing, videoconference, etc.) in ITU-D meetings, workshops and training courses for delegates unable to attend events in person, and to coordinate with BDT to assist in the provision of such facilities;